 Concepts of neutral technological change A first step in taking technological change into account is to replace (2.1) by (2.4).
-Empirical studies typically specialize (2.4) by assuming that technological change take a form known as factor-augmenting technological change: $$Y_t = F(a_t K_t, b_t L_t), \tag{2.19}$$ where F is a (time-independent) neoclassical production function, Y_t , K_t , and L_t are output, capital, and labor input, respectively, at time t, while a_t and b_t are time-dependent efficiencies of capital and labor, respectively, reflecting technological change.
-In macroeconomics an even more specific form is often assumed, namely the form of Harrod-neutral technological change.12 This amounts to assuming that a_t in (2.19) is a constant (which we can then normalize to one).
-So only b_t , which we will then denote T_t , is changing over time, and we have $$Y_t = F(K_t, T_t L_t).$$ (2.20) The efficiency of labor, T_t , is then said to indicate the technology level.
-Although one can imagine natural disasters implying a fall in T_t , generally T_t tends to rise over time and then we say that (2.20) represents Harrod-neutral technological progress.
-An alternative name for this is labor-augmenting technological progress (technological change acts as if the labor input were augmented).
-If the function F in (2.20) is homogeneous of degree one (so that the technology exhibits CRS w.r.t. capital and labor), we may write $$\tilde{y}t \equiv \frac{Y_t}{T_t L_t} = F(\frac{K_t}{T_t L_t}, 1) = F(\tilde{k}t, 1) \equiv f(\tilde{k}t), \qquad f' > 0, f'' < 0$$ where $\tilde{k}t \equiv K_t/(T_tL_t) \equiv k_t/T_t$ (habitually called the "effective" capital intensity or, if there is no risk of confusion, just the capital intensity).
-In rough accordance with a general trend in aggregate productivity data for industrialized countries we often assume that T grows at a constant rate, g, so that in discrete time $T_t = T_0(1+g)^t$ and in continuous time $T_t = T_0e^{gt}$, where g > 0.
-The popularity in macroeconomics of the hypothesis of laboraugmenting technological progress derives from its consistency with Kaldor's "stylized facts", cf. Chapter 4.
-There exists two alternative concepts of neutral technological progress.
-Hicks-neutral technological progress is said to occur if technological development is such that the production function can be written in the form $$Y_t = T_t F(K_t, L_t), \tag{2.21}$$ 12The name refers to the English economist Roy F. Harrod, 1900-1978.
+Empirical studies often specialize (2.4) by assuming that technological change take a form known as factor-augmenting technological change: $$Y_t = F(A_t K_t, B_t L_t), \tag{2.19}$$ where F is a (time-independent) neoclassical production function, Y_t, K_t , and L_t are output, capital, and labor input, respectively, at time t, while A_t and B_t are time-dependent "efficiencies" of capital and labor, respectively, reflecting technological change.
+In macroeconomics an even more specific form is often assumed, namely the form of Harrod-neutral technological change.12 This amounts to assuming that A_t in (2.19) is a constant (which we can then normalize to one).
+So only B_t , which is then conveniently denoted T_t , is changing over time, and we have $$Y_t = F(K_t, T_t L_t).$$ (2.20) The efficiency of labor, T_t , is then said to indicate the technology level.
+Although one can imagine natural disasters implying a fall in T_t , generally T_t tends to rise over time and then we say that (2.20) represents Harrodneutral technological progress.
+An alternative name often used for this is labor-augmenting technological progress.
+The names "factor-augmenting" and, as here, "labor-augmenting" have become standard and we shall use them when convenient, although they may easily be misunderstood.
+To say that a change in T_t is labor-augmenting might be understood as meaning that more labor is required to reach a given output level for given capital.
+In fact, the opposite is the case, namely that T_t has risen so that less labor input is required.
+The idea is that the technological change affects the output level as if the labor input had been increased exactly by the factor by which T was increased, and nothing else had happened.
+(We might be tempted to say that (2.20) reflects "labor saving" technological change.
+But also this can be misunderstood.
+Indeed, keeping L unchanged in response to a rise in T implies that the same output level requires less capital and thus the technological change is "capital saving".)
+If the function F in (2.20) is homogeneous of degree one (so that the technology exhibits CRS w.r.t. capital and labor), we may write $$\tilde{y}t \equiv \frac{Y_t}{T_t L_t} = F(\frac{K_t}{T_t L_t}, 1) = F(\tilde{k}t, 1) \equiv f(\tilde{k}t), \qquad f' > 0, f'' < 0.$$ 12After the English economist Roy F. Harrod, 1900-1978.